 - The site would have been forested prior to human settlement.
-The forests would have been dominated by abundant kohekohe and frequent tawa, with occasional tītoki, māhoe, porokaiwhiri and nīkau, and scattered emergent rimu, pukatea and northern rātā. - The land has been historically cleared and all vegetation that is present today has either regenerated since clearance, or has been planted.
-The plantings include both indigenous vegetation and vegetation dominated by a range of introduced species.
+The forest canopy would have been dominated by abundant kohekohe and tawa, with tītoki, māhoe, porokaiwhiri and nīkau.
+Large rimu, miro, pukatea and northern rātā would have been emergent. - The land has been historically cleared and all vegetation that is present today has either regenerated since clearance, or has been planted.
+The plantings include both native vegetation and vegetation dominated by a range of introduced species.